• Skip to primary navigation

 Instructions

-• For the cheesecake filling, combine cream cheese, sugar and vanilla in a medium bowl and beat using a hand mixer on high speed until creamy.
-Line a baking sheet with waxed paper.
-Spoon teapsoons of the mixture as individual dollops onto the waxed paper and then place the tray in the freezer for 30 minutes until solid.
+• Make the cheesecake filling.
+Combine cream cheese, sugar and vanilla in a medium bowl and beat using a hand mixer on high speed until smooth, creamy and a bit fluffy.
+Line a baking sheet or a plate with waxed paper.
+Spoon about 2 level teaspoons of the filling as individual dollops onto the waxed paper and then place the tray in the freezer for 30 minutes until solid.

-• Combine butter, brown sugar and granulated sugar in a large bowl.
+• Make the cookie dough.
+Combine softened butter, brown sugar and granulated sugar in a large bowl.
 Beat on medium-high speed with an electric mixer for 2 minutes until pale and fluffy.
-Beat in egg and vanilla until well incorporated, then mix in grated carrots.
+Beat in egg and vanilla until well incorporated, then mix in blotted grated carrots.

 • Combine flour, spices and baking soda in a medium bowl and whisk to blend evenly.
-Add it to the butter mixture and fold it in until just combined.
+Add it to the butter mixture and fold it in until evenly combined.

-• Use a cookie scoop and scoop up about 2 tablespoon portions of dough.
+• Use a 1.35-oz cookie scoop to portion cookie dough.
 Place the dough ball in your hand and press a frozen cream cheese ball into the center of the cookie dough.
 Wrap the dough around the cream cheese ball to cover it and roll it between your hands to smooth it out.
 Place the balls onto the prepared baking sheets spacing them 2-3 inches apart and bake for 12-14 minutes until evenly golden and puffed.

 • Let the cookies sit on the cookie sheet for 3-5 minutes before transferring to a wire rack to finish cooling.
 Store in an airtight container in the fridge if keeping for longer than 2 days.